Philadelphia Chronic Pain & Illness Support Group Registration: 215-922-5683 x100 x 111 or Dan 267 535 2424

 No matter the type of grief, our Chronic Pain Support group is here to hold the space for you as you process your losses.
 Little by little, group members will encourage each other to find new ways to be in your body and your life, letting go of what we can’t control and motivating one another to have an open stance to new invitations in our lives: new hobbies, interests, relationships, and career paths.

-Remember, illness and pain are ultimately experiences that connect us, if we let them.
-Call or text Rebekah Coval (267) 662-1800 to join our online Chronic Pain Support Group serving people in Philadelphia, Pennsylvania, and New Jersey.
-Additionally, we have physical offices in Philadelphia, PA, Ocean City, NJ, Mechanicsville, VA, and Santa Fe, NM, and work virtually with clients living in Florida and Georgia.
+Remember, illness and pain are ultimately experiences that connect us, if we let them. to join our online Chronic Pain Support Group serving people in Philadelphia, Pennsylvania.
+Additionally, we have physical offices in Philadelphia, PA, Ocean City, NJ, Mechanicsville, VA, Providence RI and Santa Fe, NM, and work virtually with clients living in Florida and Georgia.

 If you’re looking for a chronic pain individual therapist located outside Pennsylvania, call (215) 922-5683x100 or Dan 267 535 2424